-9. ROLE OF THE DESIGNATED SAFEGUARDING LEAD
+ROLE OF THE DESIGNATED SAFEGUARDING LEAD

-The governing body have appointed Mr Les Dow as the schools Designated Safeguarding Lead as they are the appropriate senior member of staff with the authority to perform the role and form part St Giles' CE Primary Leadership Team.
+The governing body/proprietors have appointed put DSL's name here as the schools Designated Safeguarding Lead as they are the appropriate senior member of staff with the authority to perform the role and form part of the schools/colleges leadership team.
 The designated safeguarding lead takes lead responsibility for safeguarding and child protection (including online safety).
 The designated safeguarding lead or a deputy will always be available to discuss safeguarding concerns.
 If in exceptional circumstances, the designated safeguarding lead (or deputy) is not available, this should not delay appropriate action being taken.
-You should consider speaking to a member of the senior leadership team and/or take advice from local children's social care.
+You should consider speaking to a member of the senior leadership team and/or take advice from local Childrens Services.
 In these circumstances, any action taken should be shared with the designated safeguarding lead (or deputy) as soon as is practically possible.

-Mr Les Dow has responsibilities as follows:-
+Mr Les Dow responsibilities as follows:-

-- refer cases of suspected abuse to the local authority children's social care as required; - support staff who make referrals to local authority children's social care; - refer cases to the Channel programme where there is a radicalisation concern as required; - support staff who make referrals to the Channel programme;

-- refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required; - refer cases where a crime may have been committed to the Police as required - liaise with staff (especially pastoral support staff, school nurses, IT Technicians, and SENCO) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies; - act as a source of support, advice and expertise for all staff - be aware of pupils who have a social worker - help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues with teachers and school.
+- refer cases of suspected abuse to the local authority Childrens Services as required - support staff who make referrals to local authority Childrens Services - refer cases to the Channel programme where there is a radicalisation concern as required - support staff who make referrals to the Channel programme; - refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required: - refer cases where a crime may have been committed to the Police as required - liaise with staff (especially pastoral support staff, school nurses, IT Technicians SENCO and Mental Health Lead) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies; - act as a source of support, advice and expertise for all staff - be aware of pupils who have a social worker - help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues with teachers and school and college leadership staff - •liaise with the headteacher to inform him or her of issues- especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
+This includes being aware of the requirement for children to have an Appropriate Adult.